-months of training) Behaviour relating to Patient safety and quality of care Contribution and delivery of quality improvement Human Factors principles and practice at individual, team, organisational and system levels Non-technical skills and crisis resource management Working within limit of personal competence 1-12 Understands local pathways for incident reporting and risk management.
-Understands patient safety and fitness to practice guidance.
-Observes how patient safety investigations and complaints are managed in pathology.
-Understands Quality Assurance and Improvement principles.
-Is aware of national audits.
-Understands human factors in healthcare in terms of the interactions of individuals, the task and the workplace.
-Understands the different roles of those employed in the laboratory and wider (and non-) NHS environment.
-Understand the limits of own competence from the beginning of ICPT training.
-13-24 Has a comfortable routine approach to raising patient safety or quality issues respectfully and constructively.
-Contributes to audits and individual quality improvement activities as part of the team Uses insights from human factors principles to inform daily practice.
-Develops consistent and appropriate threshold for asking for help when unsure.
-25-30 Can support colleagues in raising and escalating patient safety or quality of care issues.
-Encourages and supports colleagues with quality improvement activities considering human factors in clinical practice with Encourages and supports colleagues in contributing to resource management and using non-technical skills to optimise time and resources Encourages colleagues to ask for help when required and is approachable within the personal limits of their competence.
+Time (FTE Descriptor: Demonstrates or practises appropriate: months of training) Behaviour relating to patient safety and quality of care Contribution and delivery of quality improvement Human factors principles and practice at individual, team, organisational and system levels Non-technical skills and crisis resource management Working within limit of personal competence 1-12 Understands local pathways for incident reporting and risk management Understands patient safety and fitness-to-practice guidance Observes how patient safety investigations and complaints are managed in pathology Understands quality assurance and improvement principles Is aware of national audits Understands human factors in healthcare in terms of the interactions of individuals, the task and the workplace Understands the different roles of those employed in the laboratory and wider (and non-) NHS environment Understand the limits of own competence from the beginning of ICPT training 13-24 Has a comfortable routine approach to raising patient safety or quality issues respectfully and constructively Contributes to audits and individual quality improvement activities as part of the team Uses insights from human factors principles to inform daily practice Develops consistent and appropriate threshold for asking for help when unsure 25-30 Can support colleagues in raising and escalating patient safety or quality of care issues Encourages and supports colleagues with quality improvement activities Is an ambassador for considering human factors in clinical practice with colleagues Encourages and supports colleagues in contributing to resource management and using non-technical skills to optimise time and resources Encourages colleagues to ask for help when required and is approachable within the personal limits of their competence

-CiP 5: Able to contribute to and support research
+CiP 5: Able to contribute to and support research.

-Time (FTE Descriptor: Demonstrates or practices appropriate: months of training) Principles of research and academic writing Ability to follow guidelines relating to legal and ethical frameworks in the UK Support of health service research of others, including exploring funding opportunities Critical appraisal of the literature 1-12 Appreciates differences between audit, service review and research.
-Can use digital resources to find suitable literature for diagnostic interpretation or targeted research questions.
-Understands the legal and ethical framework for research in UK pathology) Understands how the Health Service research is structured and supported within the UK.
-Explores available financial sources Understands the basic principles of critical appraisal.
-13-24 Discusses and appraises relevant primary literature and reviews with colleagues Can operate within the legal and ethical framework underlying research in everyday practice Understands existing structures which support and facilitate health service research.
-Gains an understanding of how research projects within the department are financed Can critically review literature at a basic level to support diagnostic work 25-30 Demonstrates ability to write academic / research accounts appropriately Identifies legal and ethical principles when planning / contributing to or advising on a research study Can support colleagues on using the research frameworks when actively involved in research activities.
-Can discuss and signpost appropriate funding sources Consults primary literature and reviews in the process of gaining knowledge and skills to further diagnostic ability
+Time (FTE Descriptor: Demonstrates or practises appropriate: months of training) Principles of research and academic writing Ability to follow guidelines relating to legal and ethical frameworks in the UK Support of health service research of others, including exploring funding opportunities Critical appraisal of the literature 1-12 Appreciates differences between audit, service review and research Can use digital resources to find suitable literature for diagnostic interpretation or targeted research questions Understands the legal and ethical framework for research in UK pathology Understands the basic principles of critical appraisal 13-24 Discusses and appraises relevant primary literature and reviews with colleagues Can operate within the legal and ethical framework underlying research in everyday practice Gains an understanding of how Can critically review literature at a basic level to support diagnostic work 25-30 Demonstrates ability to write academic/research accounts appropriately Identifies legal and ethical principles when planning/contributing to or advising on a research study actively involved in research activities Consults primary literature and reviews in the process of gaining knowledge and skills to further diagnostic ability

-CiP 6: Behave as an educator in the context of the role and promotes educational culture
+CiP 6: Behaves as an educator in the context of the role and promotes educational culture.

-Time (FTE Descriptor: Demonstrates or practices appropriate: Effective feedback to colleagues training) junior doctors, laboratory staff and others Observes how feedback is provided in a variety of settings, identifies including peer learning and observes a variety of teaching styles and what good feedback. settings Provides effective written feedback on teaching sessions.
-13-24 Develops own personal teaching style in a variety of different Develops own style for giving feedback in a variety of settings based contexts on general principles from the literature and learning from past experience 25-30 Can reflect and act upon constructive feedback.
-Can reflect upon teaching and learning episodes.
-Can tailor feedback in a variety of contexts.
+Time (FTE Descriptor: Demonstrates or practises appropriate: Effective feedback to colleagues training) junior doctors, laboratory staff and others Engages in departmental teaching and training opportunities Observes how feedback is provided in a variety of settings, identifies 1-12 including peer learning and observes a variety of teaching styles and what good feedback is settings Provides effective written feedback on teaching sessions Develops own personal teaching style in a variety of different Develops own style for giving feedback in a variety of settings based 13-24 contexts on general principles from the literature and learning from past experience Fine-tunes teaching and training skills, using educational literature Can reflect and act upon constructive feedback Can reflect upon teaching and learning episodes and training opportunities Can tailor feedback in a variety of contexts